 Stress can cause a range of physical and mental symptoms, including:

 Managing stress can be important in reducing the risk of developing arrhythmia.
-Stress relief and relaxation techniques, such as meditation, can be effective forms of treatment.
+Stress relief and relaxation techniques, such as meditation, can be effective forms of treatment for chronic stress.

 If the rate or rhythm of the heartbeat becomes irregular or is causing distressing symptoms, it is important to seek medical attention.